equinor/radix-public-site/public-site/docs/radix-config/index.md

 * Any jobs are in `Active` or `Running` state - the batch status is `Active`
 * No jobs are in `Waiting`, `Active` or `Running` states - the batch status is `Completed`

+Batch statuses, default or defined by rules, are the same in the Radix console, returned by [job notifications](/guides/jobs/notifications.md) and [Job Manager API](/guides/jobs/job-manager-and-job-api.md).
+If rules are changed, they will be applied on next deployment of an application environment, also affecting already existing batches statuses in this environment.

 `batchStatusRules` [can be overridden](#batchstatusrules-1) for individual environments.

 ### `monitoring`